 Wilmington Pike Improvement Plan

-The purpose of the Demolition Program is to provide financial assistance to commercial and residential property owners in the Wilmington Pike Demolition Program Designated Area to assist in the demolition of structures and clearance of sites for purposes of redevelopment, economic development, removal of non-conforming structures or removal of blight.
+The Demolition Assistance Program provides grant assistance for the demolition of structures and clearance of sites for redevelopment, economic development, and the removal of non-conforming structures or the removal of blight.

-The City of Kettering Façade & Site Improvement Program is available for exterior building façade or site improvements in the Wilmington Pike corridor in order to bring buildings and site into conformance with the Kettering Zoning Code; removal of blight; and encourage economic development activities.
-To learn more about the eligibility requirements for both programs call 296-3342.
+The Facade & Site Improvement Program is available for exterior building façade or site improvements.
+The program is designed to bring buildings and sites into conformance with the Kettering Zoning Code, and/or to remove blight and encourage economic development.